johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Regular discipleship groups are a good way to begin fermenting interpersonal interaction, however they usually need to be supplemented by informal exchanges that allow mutual exchange, encounter, openness and listening.
 Time for companionship and friendship, during which we can share both painful realities stretching or testing our faith and hopes and dreams sustaining us.

 Without this, learning groups risk feeling too impersonal, theoretical or disjointed from daily life.
 However, unlike formal, classroom learning, this sort of practical, interpersonal, *open-to-the-other* kind of learning is rarely neat and tidy and may even seem chaotic at times.
 It is, though, potentially highly effective.

-~

-Honour the unity of the Spirit and the body of Christ.
-If you are committed to an existing movement, be respectful of its traditions and work to maintain good working relationships with its leaders.
-Maize Plant Discipleship should not form a threat to existing congregations and church groups, but complement and serve them, where appropriate, in the spirit of the Messiah.

 ### Who can facilitate? ###